 To request exemption, all tenants of a room have to send in several documents alongside the exemption form to the tax office.
 The address is stated on the form.
-If you share a room, your combined income is used to calculate whether if you are available for exemption.
+If you share a room, your combined income is used to calculate whether you are available for exemption.
 The exemption form also states which documents you should send in to apply for an exemption.
-For students, this generally includes, may not be limited to:
+For students, this generally includes, but may not be limited to:

 1. The balance on both your current and savings account (print screen online banking);